docarray/docarray/docs/get-started/install.md

 /opt/homebrew/bin/brew
 ```

-If you find it is installed under `/usr/local/` instead of `/opt/homebrew/`, it means your `brew` is installed for Rosetta not for Apple Silicon.
+If you find it is installed under `/usr/local/` instead of `/opt/homebrew/`, it means your `brew` is installed for Rosetta, not for Apple Silicon.
 You need to reinstall it.
 [Here is an article on how to do it](https://apple.stackexchange.com/a/410829).

 ```{danger}
 Reinstalling `brew` can be a destructive operation.
 Please make sure you have backed up your data before proceeding.